devuri/wp-env-app/README.md

 Many Premium plugins provide a way to install via composer, Composer simplifies the process of managing dependencies by automating the installation, updating, and removal of plugins.
 This ensures that you are using the correct version of the plugin, reducing compatibility issues and potential conflicts with other WordPress components.

-For more information on the installation of Premium Plugins, check out the documentation [Installation of Premium Plugins](https://devuri.github.io/wp-env-config/premium-plugins/).
+For more information on premium plugins, check out the documentation [Installation of Premium Plugins](https://devuri.github.io/wp-env-config/premium-plugins/).

 ## Local Development Environments